NewChromantics/Vrpm_WordpressContent/_pages/virtual-reality-property-marketing.md

   - |
     <h3>Build</h3>
     <h4>Bespoke design and build</h4>
     As well as capturing physical spaces, we can design and build fully immersive room scale VR spaces.
-Allowing property developers and New Homes agents to market unbuilt properties and remain ahead of the curve.
+This allows property developers and New Homes agents to market unbuilt properties and remain ahead of the curve.

     <a class="btn" href="http://www.vrpm.co.uk/build">More</a>
     <h4></h4>